Alberta Disability Tax Credit Calculation, Eligibility and Application

 dccinc

-If you are or a family member is one of the nearly 400,000 disabled Canadians living in Alberta, you have probably stumbled upon this article to learn more about the Disability Tax Credit.
+If you or a family member is among the nearly 400,000 disabled individuals residing in Alberta, chances are you’ve stumbled upon this guide in search of insights into the Disability Tax Credit.

 If found eligible for the Disability Tax Credit, you can receive a substantial refund from the government.
 There are 2 types of refunds you can receive: